-Wales take stand with rainbow flags at training
+Wales fly rainbow flags but are 'furious' at Fifa

 Wales had the rainbow flag on prominent display at their training base in Qatar on Wednesday, sending a defiant message to World Cup organisers.

-There were pre-tournament promises that teams and fans would be able to show support of LGBTQ+ rights in the Gulf state, where homosexuality is illegal.

-But a last-minute U-turn saw captain Gareth Bale warned against wearing a OneLove armband or he could be booked.

-Fans entering stadiums have also been forced to remove rainbow bucket hats.
+Mooney also criticised Fifa over fans entering stadiums being forced to remove rainbow bucket hats.

 That has included former Wales captain Laura McAllister who was told to remove her rainbow bucket hat as she attended Wales' opening 1-1 draw against the USA.